carpentries-incubator/workflows-nextflow/_episodes/07-Simple_Rna-Seq_pipeline.md

 Execute the script with the following command:
 ~~~~
-nextflow run script6.nf -resume --reads 'data/yeast/reads/*_{1,2}.fq.gz'
+$ nextflow run script6.nf -resume --reads 'data/yeast/reads/*_{1,2}.fq.gz'
 ~~~~
 {: .language-bash}

 It creates the final report in the results folder in the current work directory.

-In this script note the use of the `mix` and `collect` operators chained together to get all the outputs of the quantification and fastqc process as a single input.
+In this script note the use of the `mix` and `collect` operators chained together to get all the outputs of the `quantification` and `fastqc` process as a single input.

 ### Recap